nrbns/Regen-v1/docs/VISION_STATEMENT.md

 ---

-**OmniBrowser is not just a browser.
+**Regen is not just a browser.
 It's the Internet Operating System.
 And it's Made in India. 🚀🇮🇳**